arx-research/ers-scripts/README.md

 You can find the deployment artifacts in `deployments/$CHAIN_NAME`.

+## Arx Manufacturer Enrollments
+Arx maintains a public repo with all Arx HaLo chip certificates (`manufacturerEnrollments`) at https://github.com/arx-research/arx-chip-enrollments.
+You can use this to locate the enrollment for a given chip.

+Add the enrollments that are appropriate for the chain you wish to deploy to within the `task_outputs/enrollmentData/` directory (create this directory if it doesn't exist).
+The `manufacturerValidationLocation` in your `projectCreation` JSON file should reference this directory.

 ## Using Scripts

 1. Create a service: `createService` with the options indicated below.
 A service is the `contentApp` that you want to redirect a chip to (e.g. a decentralized app hosted on IPFS, a centralized app hosted at a URL).